ZacharyGoldstein/pgh-juvenile-arrests/README.md

 Here is the source of the data on the WPRDC page: https://data.wprdc.org/dataset/arrest-data

-I also uploaded the original dataset, a modified dataset showing only juvenile arrests, and some still images of the plots.
+I also uploaded the original dataset, a modified dataset showing only juvenile arrests, the data dictionary, and some still images of the plots.